HOW YOUR LEER IS MADE

 Critical eyes inspect every piece fiberglass rails are added to caps

 Each fresh part is individually inspected by experienced eyes, and any surface flaws in the molded part are noted and corrected.
 Caps go through yet another round of fiberglass production, where the fiberglass rails that mount to your truck bed are molded and mated to the caps, using additional hand-applied layers of fiberglass and resin.
 Caps and tonneaus are mounted on individual shipping boards so they can move through the assembly process with minimal handling.

 Inspections continue and surfaces are refined before parts are painted in a clean, controlled environment.
 More inspections and further preparations are performed as caps and tonneaus are led to sophisticated paint spray booths where lighting, air pressure, humidity, temperature and filtration provide an ideal painting environment.
 Using automotive quality paints and OEM-matching paint formulas, highly trained painters apply a basecoat of color, then a clearcoat for UV protection and gloss.
 Each cap and tonneau is then sent through temperature-controlled heat tunnels to cure and set the fresh paint.

 Window and door openings are carefully cut, headliners are added Caps are moved to the cutting operation, where openings for windows and doors are carefully marked, then precisely routed, so they can accept any of LEER's wide range of windows and doors.
 Our commercial grade marine carpet headliner option is installed at this point, too.

 Hardware is added caps are water tested

-Windows, doors, locks, latches, hinges, seals, and a wide range of other hardware and accessory options are added at this point.
-It is here that the built-in reinforcements of metal and wood are so critical.
-The famous “LEER” logo is also applied at this time.
-All caps are water-tested too, using either a water shower booth or ultrasonic leak detection equipment.
+Windows, doors, locks, latches, hinges, seals, and a wide range of other hardware and accessory options are added at this stage.
+Critical, built-in reinforcements of metal and wood are applied and the famous LEER logo is applied.
+All caps are water-tested, using either a water shower booth or ultrasonic leak detection equipment.